florianv/awesome-nova/README.md

 * [Custom Dashboard](https://github.com/beyondcode/nova-custom-dashboard-card).
 A Laravel Nova dashboard card that allows you to build custom dashboards.

 * [Cache](https://github.com/dannyvink/nova-cache-card).
 Manage your application's cache from a handy Laravel Nova dashboard card.

+* [Nova Algolia Card](https://github.com/nicolasbeauvais/nova-algolia-card).
+Get some insight on your Algolia indexing with this easy to use Nova card.